PitrsScripts/pitrs_exchange/README.md

 * Random NPC spawning from configurable positions on server restart

-* Interactive money exchange with ox_target integration
+* Interactive items exchange with ox_target integration

 * Animated negotiations and transactions